 Mortal Kombat has provided unexpected delights since 1992.
-The over-the-top fighting series is known for its copious amounts of blood and gore, cheekily dark atmosphere, and nearly 30 years after first captivating the gaming world and stirring up controversy with its brutal, over-the-top violence, Mortal Kombat is still thriving and bloodier than ever.
+The over-the-top fighting series is known for its copious amounts of blood, gore, and cheekily dark atmosphere.
+Nearly 30 years after first captivating the gaming world and stirring up controversy with its brutal, over-the-top violence, Mortal Kombat is still thriving and bloodier than ever.
 So today, here we are going to rank the Best Mortal Kombat Game ever List from best to worst.

 (Top 10) The Best Mortal Kombat Game Ever You Must Try Out

 We must say that tournaments of Mortal Kombat have been going on for a long time.
 In the beginning, the first fans this series saw were in the ’90s when fighting games were still a new genre, and violence of any kind in games was shocking.
 At that time, even the pixelated blood splatters of the original Mortal Kombat had many feeling appalled and helped spur the game industry to create the ESRB rating system to warn people of mature content in games. & here is the list of the Best Mortal Kombat Game ever List.
 So, check them out.

 |S No.||The Best Mortal Kombat Game Ever (Lists)|